cs160-berkeley/prog-01-crunch-time-khotchkiss13/README.md

 what it takes to burn the same amount of calories with different activities, as well as track groups of past activities with calorie totals.

-Calorie receipt used the Material Design guideline crafted by Google in order to provide a visually pleasing interface that blends in with the system applications on Android devices.
+Calorie receipt uses the Material Design guideline crafted by Google in order to provide a visually pleasing interface that blends in with the system applications on Android devices.